claude-market/marketplace/plugin-builder/commands/publish.md

 The description should be lowercase, concise, and explain **what** changed, not **how** it changed.

-## Step 6: Branch Management
+## Step 7: Commit and Push Changes

-Check the current branch with `git branch --show-current`.

-If on `main` branch:

-- Attempt to get GitHub username with `git config user.github || git config user.name`
-- Create branch name in format: `{github-user}/{plugin-affected}/{very-short-description}`
-  - Use kebab-case for all parts
-  - Keep description to 3-4 words max
-  - Example: `danielkov/browser-tools/add-chromium-mcp`
-- Run `git checkout -b {branch-name}` to create and switch to new branch
-- Stage all changes: `git add .`
+Stage all changes: `git add .`

-- Commit with semantic message: `git commit -m "{semantic-commit-message}"`
+Commit with semantic message: `git commit -m "{semantic-commit-message}"`

+Push the branch:
-- Push branch: `git push -u origin {branch-name}`
+- If on a newly created branch (from Step 2): `git push -u origin {branch-name}`

-If on a different branch (not main):

-- Stage all changes: `git add .`
-- Commit with semantic message: `git commit -m "{semantic-commit-message}"`
-- Push branch: `git push`
+- If on an existing branch: `git push`

-## Step 7: Create Pull Request
+## Step 8: Create Pull Request

 Check if `gh` CLI is available by running `gh --version`.